danjaykim/nexgenauto/README.md

 The Sales microservice provides a wide range of functionality by managing and organizing the data of four models on the back-end (server-side):

 **Automobile** - A value object representing all of our automobiles/vehicles.
 All automobile data is pulled from the Inventory microservice
-- vin: The vehicle identification number of the automobile
+- vin: A seventeen-character unique identifier for the vehicle
 - sold: A boolean value that represents if the vehicle is available or sold

 **Salesperson** - An integral part of the organization responsible for selling the vehicles